OpenTermsArchive/contrib-versions/Zoosk/Privacy Policy.md

 6. CONTACT US
 7. MISCELLANEOUS

 1\.
-IMPORTANT INFORMATION AND WHO WE ARE WHO WE ARE AND OUR ROLE
+IMPORTANT INFORMATION AND WHO WE AREWHO WE ARE AND OUR ROLE

 This Policy is issued on behalf of the Zoosk, Inc. (the “Company”) and any affiliated entities (the “Company Group”), so when we mention the “Company”, “we”, “us” or “our” in this Policy, we are referring to the relevant company in the Company Group responsible for processing your data.